stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 | `Define allowed external IPs for VM instances` | Set `Policy values` to `Deny All` | All VM instances are not allowed to use external IP address |
 | `Skip default network creation` | Pick `Customize` and turn on `Enforcement` | Don't create default network when create a new project |

 The following table shows the Shared VPC from the Host Project.
-There is only one subnet in region `us-west2` with `Private Google access` on, unfortunately, there is no Dataflow regional endpoint available in this region.
+There is only one subnet in region `us-west2` with `Private Google Access` on.
+Unfortunately, there is no Dataflow regional endpoint available in the region `us-west2`.

 ![shared-vpc.JPG]({{site.baseurl}}/img/post/shared-vpc.JPG)